The FINRA Statute of Limitations applies to claims and disputes that arise under the rules, regulations, or statutes administered by FINRA.

 Investment brokers have a duty to treat their clients honesty and with integrity.
 Those who take advantage of, mislead, or steal from their clients shake the investing industry’s foundation.
 Regrettably, broker misconduct occurs all too often.

-You need representation from an attorney who has the knowledge, skill, and extensive experience to help you recover your losses if you are a victim of investment broker misconduct.
+You need representation from a FINRA arbitration attorney who has the knowledge, skill, and extensive experience to help you recover your losses if you are a victim of investment broker misconduct.
 Robert Wayne Pearce and his staff with The Law Offices of Robert Wayne Pearce, P.A., have over 40 years of experience fighting on behalf of investors victimized by broker misconduct.
 Contact us today to protect your rights.

 What Is FINRA?